 Emily Dick (Washington Water Trust) provided an update on the status of their water right acquisitions assessment.
 WWT found 1,920 water right documents in Little Pilchuck, Lower/Middle Pilchuck, and Quilceda.
 167 of these water rights were identified to have 317 potentially irrigated acres.

-WWT proposes looking into water rights within ½ mile of reclaimed water facilities (all of which are at capacity right now).
-Only worthwhile if water right nearby of significant quantity (75 acres or more).
+Ecology asked WWT to look into projects involving reclaimed water facilities.
+WWT’s initial research found all WRIA 7 reclaimed water facilities to be at full capacity.
+It was agreed that only nearby (within one mile) and large water rights (>75 acres) would merit further review due to the permitting and infrastructure constraints that would have to be addressed in order to serve additional uses.

 WWT is not looking into water rights with potential risk of relinquishment unless irrigated in 2013/2017; WWT is looking for the most likely sources of wet water.